cdwv/awesome-helm/README.md

 * [Helm Schema Gen](https://github.com/karuppiah7890/helm-schema-gen) - So that you don't have to write `values.schema.json` by hand from scratch for your Helm 3 charts
 * [Helm Datree](https://github.com/datreeio/helm-datree) - Plugin to prevent Kubernetes misconfigurations by ensuring that Helm charts follow best practices as well as your organization’s policies
 * [Helm Teller](https://github.com/SpectralOps/helm-teller) - Plugin that allows you to manage deployment configuration and secrets from multiple providers securely with [Teller](https://github.com/SpectralOps/teller)
+* [Helm Release](https://github.com/JovianX/helm-release-plugin) - Plugin that pulls(re-creates) Helm charts from deployed releases, also allows update values of deployed releases without supplying the chart(for modified or custom charts, or when there's no access to the chart)

 Tools, Extras
 -------------